xcomponent/xcfunctions.js/README.md

 For a transition named `TransitioName`, from state `FromStateName` to `ToStateName`.

+If the code of the trigger method is asynchronous, add done parameter and call it back at the end of the execution.

 The following code snippet illustrates a call to the `registerTriggeredMethods(...)` method:

 ```js